gustavomartinellidev/avalia_priv_util_ml-dp_dp-sgd/README.md

 **_BSD 3-Clause License_**

-_Copyright (c) 2025, Gustavo Gobi Martinelli & Rodolfo da Silva Villaça_
+_Copyright (c) 2025, Gustavo Martinelli & Rodolfo da Silva Villaça_
-_All rights reserved._

 _Redistribution and use in source and binary forms, with or without_ _modification, are permitted provided that the following conditions are met:_

 _1. Redistributions of source code must retain the above copyright notice, this_ _list of conditions and the following disclaimer._

-_2. Redistributions in binary form must reproduce the above copyright notice,_ _this list of conditions and the following disclaimer in the documentation_ _and/or other materials provided with the distribution._
+_2. _Redistributions in binary form must reproduce the above copyright notice,_ _this list of conditions and the following disclaimer in the documentation_ _and/or other materials provided with the distribution._

-_3. Neither the name of the authors nor the names of its contributors may be used_ _to endorse or promote products derived from this software without specific_ _prior written permission._
+_3. Neither the name of the copyright holder nor the names of its_ _contributors may be used to endorse or promote products derived from_ _this software without specific prior written permission._

+_THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"_ _AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE_ _IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE_ _DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE_ _FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL_ _DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR_ _SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER_ _CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY,_ _OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE_ _OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE._

 ## 📞 **Contato dos Autores**